LazyCoderForU/Maze_Runner_Game_Python/README.md

 ## Teaching Notes: Building the Maze Runner Game from Scratch

 ### **Objective**
-Teach students how to build a web-based interactive game using Python, Flask, Docker, and modern web technologies.
+Teach students how to build a web-based interactive game using Python, FastAPI, Docker, and modern web technologies.
 The project will demonstrate the use of microservices architecture, containerization, and frontend-backend integration.

 ---